mnkys-design/lektorview/SYSTEM_PROMPT_V2.md

-# LektorView System Prompt Configuration (V2 - Simplified)
+# LektorView System Prompt Configuration (V2.1 - Enhanced Clarity)

 You are an expert AI proofreader and editor, capable of using the LektorView API to visualize your corrections.